In the depths of the North Sea, something stirred.

-The Lieutenant-Colonel stared contemptuously across the Cabinet Office and towards the doorway to the Prime Minister’s private office.
-He’d just had the dubious pleasure of being present in a COBRA meeting.
-A rising star with a background in Special Forces, one of the youngest to be promoted to that rank, he’d been attached to Whitehall for a while now.
-He hated every minute of it, much preferring frontline command.
-But career progression dictated otherwise so there’d been little choice.
+He stared contemptuously across the Cabinet Office and towards the doorway to the Prime Minister's private room.
+Having just had the dubious pleasure of being present in a COBRA meeting, the rising star Lieutenant-Colonel with a background in Special Forces - one of the youngest to be promoted to that rank - had been attached to Whitehall for a while now.
+He hated every minute, much preferring front line command.
+But career progression dictated otherwise, so there'd been little choice.

-Gripping an attaché case firmly whilst irritably rubbing his right hand against the back of a close-cropped head, a scowl persisted on his stony face as he waited for the Prime Minister to emerge.
+Gripping an attaché case firmly whilst irritably rubbing his right hand against the back of close-cropped hair, a scowl persisted on a stony face whilst waiting for the PM to emerge.

 God, he hated politicians!
-He’d ended up with the thankless task of being the military liaison for the evacuation of Number 10, delegated as part of the standard operational procedure implemented following the convening of the meeting.
+Lumbered with the thankless task of being the military liaison for Number 10's evacuation, his orders were part of the standard operational procedure hastily implemented following the convening of the meeting.
 In other words, nurse-maiding a clunking idiot and his sycophants.
-Another useless premier, thrown up by yet another coalition that had emerged in the political chaos of hung parliaments and national government.
+A spineless premier thrown up by yet another coalition spawned from the political chaos of hung parliaments and national government.

-From inside, the PM fussed and ranted at his aides obtusely.
-Much better to be waiting outside then!
-All he had to do was take the PM to the Whitehall helicopter pad to be whisked away before escaping this nuthouse himself!
+Inside, the PM fussed and ranted at his aides obtusely.
+Much better to be waiting here then!
+All he had to do was take the PM to the Whitehall helicopter pad to be whisked away before escaping the nuthouse!
 And not before time...

-The magnificently decorated Georgian interior of the cabinet office, supported by its famous classical columns, had the feeling of a condemned man on death-row.
-In a matter of hours, the whole area would be flooded and Number Ten was to be confined to the garbage tip.
-Heritage going back to the times of Oliver Cromwell and Charles the Second, all of it would soon be submerged.
-Pursing his lips, the Colonel adjusted the collar of a shirt forming part of a smart, olive green dress uniform whilst seething inside.
+The magnificently decorated Georgian interior of the cabinet office, supported by its famous classical columns, had the aura of the condemned on death-row.
+In a very short time, the whole area would be flooded and Number Ten would be confined to the garbage.
+Heritage dating back to Oliver Cromwell and Charles the Second, all of it would soon be submerged.
+Pursing his lips, the Colonel adjusted the collar of a shirt forming part of a smart, olive green dress uniform.
 It was nauseating.
-Centuries of history down the toilet and here was this buffoon fussing and aggravating with his staff.
-Concerned only with saving his own scrawny skin, caring nothing about the country’s needs.
+Centuries of history down the toilet, and here was this buffoon fussing and aggravating with his staff.
+Concerned only with saving his own scrawny skin, caring nothing about the country's needs.

-The doors to the private office suddenly swung open as the Home Secretary came bounding out.
-Looking the Colonel up and down like a dismissive School Marm, as if he was a school prefect who’d turned up for duty late, the buxom woman spoke sternly.
+The doors to the private office swung open as the Home Secretary came striding out.
+Looking the Colonel up and down like some dismissive School Marm observing a school prefect who'd turned up for duty late, the buxom woman spoke sternly.

 'Colonel?
 What're you doing?'